 Another apparently crude aspect is that I have used my general-purpose Canon EOS350D as the detector.
 An old 50mm f/2 lens from a film camera is used as the camera lens attached to the EOS350D.
 However, I believe that this setup has worked quite well, especially as these cameras are now quite cheap and can therefore be modified without one being too scared.

 I will give more details of the design of the MRS135 later and will also comment on the very useful (and nice) mathematics used in the website.
 However, here I will just make some general comments about stellar spectroscopy with the MRS135 and give some philosophical remarks about tackling such an enterprise.

 As background, I state that I am a theoretician who is not very good at making things.
 I certainly cannot use machine tools and in the main I build (at least initially) in wood.
 It took me quite a while and several prototypes to get the results that I have now.
 When I read of other people building these things, they imply that they knock it off in a day and get useful spectra one or two nights later.
 Maybe they do, but I suspect that they had a small but knowledgeable team who had at least some ideas before they started.

 Nevertheless, the results have been very satisfying and the building very educational.
 With these things, I believe you think it sounds easy until you try to do it yourself and at the end you do understand it, rather than just think you do.
 There are some things that I have done which have worked for me but are unconventional and almost certainly not preferable for everyone.

-Writing my own software instead of using the excellent software already written, eg IRIS, MaximDL, IRAF.
+- Writing my own software instead of using the excellent software already written, eg IRIS, MaximDL, IRAF.
 This is probably because I am not good at following instructions.
 I have programmed (coded) in Visual Basic and, at times, an Excel spreadsheet has been useful.

 Just one example of spectra obtained is given here to show the potential.